 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Author Name: Edoardo Bertini (This experimental protocol could be extended to many different edible species, after a case by-case evaluation of recombinant protein accumulation.

 How would you expect an individual who has never performed this technique to struggle?